 Everything You Need to Know to Start a Microbusiness

 Pay Off Your Debt

-Before you leave your day job and declare your independence, be debt free with $1000 emergency fund.
+Before you leave your day job and declare your independence, be debt free with a $1000 emergency fund.
 That doesn’t mean wait until that happens to get started, but I suggest waiting until that happens to quit your job.
-I chose to save 2 months of income so that I wasn’t pressured to make money immediately.
+I chose to save 2 months of income so I wasn’t pressured to make money immediately.
 I didn’t want to start a business with the anxiety of where the next dollar would come from.
 If I hadn’t paid off my debt, I never could have saved the money.